This post contains affiliate links.

 Therefore, you should go for chargers with over-voltage protection, short-circuit protection, over-temperature protection, and over-current protection.
 These protective features will not only protect your charger but also keep your child's power battery safe from charging-related destruction.

-Check whether the product your buying has the relevant certifications like UL and ETL (Extract/Transform/Load) as only high-quality products will be listed or certified.
+Check whether the product you buy has the relevant certifications like UL and ETL (Extract/Transform/Load) as only high-quality products will be listed or certified.
 These industry regulations should act as a safety guideline when looking to buy a charger for your child's Power Wheel battery.

 It can take anything from six hours to even fourteen hours for a Power Wheel battery to become fully charged.
 High-quality chargers usually require less time to charge an empty battery as compared to low-quality chargers.